 Child labour is, generally speaking, work by children that harms them or exploits them in some way - physically, mentally, morally, or by blocking their access to education.

-BUT: There is no universally accepted definition of child labour.
+However, there is no universally accepted definition of child labour.
 Varying definitions of the term are used by international organisations, non-governmental organisations, trade unions and other interest groups.
-Writers and speakers don’t always specify what definition they are using, and that often leads to confusion.
+Writers and speakers don’t always specify what definition they are using, often leading to confusion.

 Who Are Child Labourers and How Many Are There?

 According to the International Labour Organisation (ILO), "215 million children under 18 work, many fulltime.
 In Sub Saharan African 1 in 4 children aged 5-17 work, compared to 1 in 8 in Asia Pacific and 1 in 10 in Latin America."
 Moreover, some 8.4 million children were engaged in so-called 'unconditional' worst forms of child labour, which include forced and bonded labour, the use of children in armed conflict, trafficking in children and commercial sexual exploitation.
 Unicef’s State of the World’s Children Report says that although the exact number is not known, it is surely in the hundreds of millions.
 More information about who child labourers are, where they live, and new statistics on the total number can be found here.

 According to figures from the University of Iowa, 53 per cent of child labourers live in Asia and the Pacific, 30 per cent in sub-Saharan Africa, and seven per cent in Latin America.

 What Do Child Labourers Do?